DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-08 Meeting Notes.md

 #### Marketing Materials
 ![](<../../../_Meta/Attachments/Pasted image 20251208192836.png>)

-### Creating A Playtest-able Build

-*By the end of December*, I want to start holding regular playtests of the game (sending them to other people).
-This is for two reasons:
-- Feedback
-- Marketing.
-Allowing people to play the game will create some type of community for it.

 ### Steam Next Fest / Creating a Full Playable Demo

 - For games with low visibility, demos are the way to go.
 - The trending + trending free pages include demos.
 So, we can use this to increase impressions and wishlists.
-- For a game like ours that doesn't have access to a whole bunch of marketi
+- For a game like ours that doesn't have access to a whole bunch of marketing resources, this is a great way to get visibility.

 > Note: In order to be eligible for February's next fest, the game must be set to release fully on or after March 2nd.